04 — The String Encoding Mystery

 …IS in the charmap as0xB0— a happy surprise - The yen symbol

-¥is0xB7— I adopted it as the shard currency symbol {A_BUTTON}and{B_BUTTON}are special escape sequences for button glyphs
+¥is0xB7— adopted as the shard currency symbol {A_BUTTON}and{B_BUTTON}are special escape sequences for button glyphs

 The Lesson